klaytn/klaytn-docs/docs/klaytn/design/transactions/basic.md

 }
 ```

-## TxTypeValueTransferMemo
+## TxTypeValueTransferMemo <a id="txtypevaluetransfermemo"></a>

-TxTypeValueTransferMemo is used when a user wants to send tokens with a specific message.
+TxTypeValueTransferMemo is used when a user wants to send KLAY with a specific message.
 TxTypeValueTransferMemo is accepted only if `to` is an externally owned account.
 To transfer KLAY to a smart contract account, use [TxTypeSmartContractExecution](basic.md#txtypesmartcontractexecution) instead.
 The following changes will be made by this transaction type.

 1. The sender's balance decreases by the amount of the transaction fee.
 2. The sender's nonce increases by one.
 3. `value` KLAY is transferred from the sender to the recipient.

-### Attributes
+### Attributes <a id="attributes"></a>

 | Attribute | Type | Description |
 | :--- | :--- | :--- |